WalterSopraniJr/SistemaLoja/readme.md

 In the way of building it, I found knowledge gaps to do everything I want.

 This is just the beginning of something huge.
-Today he is only one percent of where I want to be.
+Today it is only one percent of where I want to be.
 I still have a lot to do to achieve what I want.

 This System will evolve to support real stores, helping day by day to make the job easier.